zoisite-rb/zoisite-rb/guides/source/command_line.md

 Let's make our own controller with the controller generator.
 But what command should we use?
 Let's ask the generator:

-INFO: All Rails console utilities have help text.
+INFO: All Zoisite console utilities have help text.
 As with most *nix utilities, you can try adding `--help` or `-h` to the end, for example `bin/rails server --help`.

 ```bash
 $ bin/rails generate controller